Session Border Controller

 Before I start explaining what is a Session Border Controller, let me first explain the architecture of a typical VoIP network, which will help you visualize and understand the purpose and functionality of SBC easily.

-While sitting on the border of public and private network, the Session Border Controller or SBC can perform the following functions:
+While sitting on the border of public and private network, the Session Border Control or SBC can perform the following functions:

 The most robust and reliable Session Border Controllers are the Patton Smartnode Session Border Routers including the SN5200 and SN5400 product series.
 These products combine Session Border Controller and Router into one customer premise device.